 As in previous years, a smaller number of complaints cited concerns about hacking or identity theft, or potential fraud or scams.
-In some instances, complainants referenced advertisements with content they found to be distasteful or inappropriate.
+We noticed an increased number of complaints that referenced advertisements with content they found to be distasteful or inappropriate (for example, related to the increase in the number of gaming ads).
 Where possible and appropriate, these complaints were reviewed under Ad Standards' Consumer Complaint Procedure and the Canadian Code of Advertising Standards.